novix-sa/Pyplan/docs/index.md

 Python code is written inside nodes definition.
 Nodes have ID for calling its result from other nodes, working as global variables.
-![enter image description here](http://img.pyplan.org/index_node_code.png) When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
-Pyplan engine keeps tracks of any change in a node that triggers recalculation downstream the logic.
+![enter image description here](http://img.pyplan.org/index_node_code.png)

+## Node evaluation
 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these types can be represented as a table or graph with no additional coding.
+When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
+Pyplan engine keeps track of any change in a node that triggers recalculation downstream the logic.

 ![enter image description here](http://img.pyplan.org/index_node_result.png)

+## Python Libraries Use
 Any library can be imported to be used within a node definition.
 ![Importing libraries for use within Pyplan](http://img.pyplan.org/index_import_lib.png)